 On the 19th, I started my Friday as I usually did, broadcasting my radio show.
 From 1984 through 1992, I did a once-a-week, three hour radio slot on the local university station every Friday morning from 9am to noon.
 Following my shift, I would then head to work for the afternoon and evening.

-For a split second, the thought crossed my mind: “What if it’s something to do with our store?”
+For a split second, it crossed my mind: “What if it’s something to do with our store?”
 Noooooooo.
 Perish the thought, I reckoned.
 We were due to catch a break, not be shit on once more.

 I came through the back, hung up my coat … and then felt my heart sink as I walked out onto the store’s floor and saw Jimmy in a discussion with a few cops who were taking detailed notes.